UC San Diego Health offers comprehensive care for labral tears of the shoulder, known as SLAP tears.

 Our treatment approach is highly individualized and depends on the size and location of the tear, as well as the athlete’s specific symptoms and activity level.
 Many patients will improve with a change in activity, stretching program or physical therapy.
 For individuals with persistent symptoms or a large tear, we offer minimally invasive arthroscopy to repair the tear.

 What is a SLAP tear?

-A SLAP tear is a tear of the superior, or top part, of the labrum, the soft tissue that surrounds the shoulder socket.
+A SLAP tear is an acronym for superior labral tear from anterior to posterior.
+It refers to a tear of the soft tissue that surrounds the shoulder socket.
 Tears may occur after a sudden injury or with wear and tear over time - especially in overhead athletes, such as throwers or volleyball and tennis players.

 What are the symptoms of a SLAP tear?

 Most people with SLAP tears experience pain when the arm is lifted overhead.
 This is especially common in throwers during the cocking or acceleration phase or during the serve in tennis or volleyball.
 Athletes may also feel a painful popping or clicking in the top or front of the shoulder.